What is the Creative Industries Safety Passport?

 IOSH safety passport

-This is also an accredited Production Safety Passport scheme course.
+This is also an approved Production Safety Passport scheme course.